-Square Enix announced the game for the first time at E3 2019 with a cinematic trailer depicting a post-apocalyptic co-op shooter.
-The upcoming title is being developed by People Can Fly, the same company that made Gears of War: Judgement and Bulletstorm, and is slated to launch during Holiday 2020.
+Square Enix announced the game for the first time at E3 2019 with a cinematic trailer depicting a gritty sci-fi co-op shooter.
+The upcoming title is being developed by People Can Fly, the same company that made Gears of War: Judgement and Bulletstorm, and it's slated to launch in early 2021.

 Here's everything we know about Outriders.